gchudov/WindowsMediaLib/wmlib/docs/sreadme.txt

 =====================================================================================

 This is the current list of samples along with a short description.
 See the readme.txt in the individual samples for more details.
+Note that these samples should not be considered commercial quality, but can form the basis of your own code.

 Samples\AsfCreate